What are the schools in Johannesburg like?

 When we asked about the schools in Johannesburg, they said...

 "Johannesburg is home to a number of excellent international and bilingual schools.
 The International School of Johannesburg (ISJ) is a top-tier international school offering a comprehensive curriculum for students from pre-kindergarten to grade 12.
 ISJ is accredited by the Council of International Schools and the International Baccalaureate Organization, and offers a wide range of extracurricular activities.
 The school also offers a variety of language courses, including French, Spanish, and Mandarin.
 The French School of Johannesburg (EFJ) is a bilingual school offering a French-English curriculum for students from pre-kindergarten to grade 12.
 EFJ is accredited by the French Ministry of Education and the International Baccalaureate Organization, and offers a wide range of extracurricular activities.
 The school also offers a variety of language courses, including French, Spanish, and Mandarin.
 The German International School Johannesburg (GISJ) is a bilingual school offering a German-English curriculum for students from pre-kindergarten to grade 12.
 GISJ is accredited by the German Ministry of Education and the International Baccalaureate Organization, and offers a wide range of extracurricular activities.
 The school also offers a variety of language courses, including German, Spanish, and Mandarin.
 The American International School of Johannesburg (AISJ) is an international school offering an American-style curriculum for students from pre-kindergarten to grade 12.
 AISJ is accredited by the Middle States Association of Colleges and Schools and the International Baccalaureate Organization, and offers a wide range of extracurricular activities.
-The school also offers a variety of language courses, including French, Spanish, and Mandarin," explained one expat living in Johannesburg, South Africa.
+The school also offers a variety of language courses, including French, Spanish, and Mandarin," explained one expat in Johannesburg, South Africa with kids at .

 Other Questions: